 Now mark the end of each round with a stitch marker or knotted piece of spare yarn on the right-hand needle, sliding it up to sit next to the last stitch you cast on.
-Check that your stitches aren’t twisted.

 With the working yarn in your right hand, knit the first stitch from the left-hand needle, pulling the yarn tight for a neat join.

 Continue knitting, pushing the stitches around the needle as you go.
 Once you reach the marker, you will have knitted one round.

-More ways to knit in the round
+Other ways to knit in the round